“It’s the most wonderful time of the year!” That is the sentiment I always have for when Pride Day/Week/Month comes around.

 This year the parade was cancelled due to COVID-19 pandemic.
 The organizers of Pride Toronto decided to organize series of virtual events.

 Community focused WAYLA club, LGBTQ volleyball, gaycations with OUT Adventures, inclusive hair care & pride festival - the "Queer East" have it all!

 Since the Stonewall Riots 50 years ago, LGBTQ+ movements around the world have grown, celebrating the fundamental truth that Love is Love.

-Bid on this fabulous framed oil painting by Mary McLorn Valle in our exciting online art auction - all proceeds go to Inside Out LGBT Film Festival!
+Go bid on this fabulous framed oil painting by Mary McLorn Valle in our art auction - all proceeds go to Inside Out LGBT Film Festival!

 New to town or a teenager exploring who you are?
 Having the right support and connections can be the difference between growth and isolation.

 The Junction and Junction Triangle are the perfect places for anyone seeking a small but actively involved LGBTQ+ community.

 Queer West neighbourhood is the Village's younger, cooler sister, attracting a variety of open-minded people from the LGBTQ+ community and beyond